|"HE WHO SAVES ONE LIFE, IT'S AS IF HE SAVED THE ENTIRE WORLD"

 contacted that she wanted to donate a kidney after hearing me on "This American Life" on NPR, which was

 repeated on the air again, last January.
 Hospital: Mt.
 Sinai.
-(This match will be featured on a TV documentary
+(This match will be featured on a TV documentary and

-* Someone from England who needed a kidney (received one from a cadaver) told me that a story that was
+* Someone from England who needed a kidney (received one from a cadaver) told me that a story that was written

-Free Hospital in London to encourage more kidney donation!
+London to encourage more kidney donation!

 * * * *